pMonfared/NodeJsES6/README.md

 Run on your terminal `npm test-unit`.

 #### -Integration-Tests:
-Run on your terminal `npm test-unit`.
+Run on your terminal `npm test-integration`.

 Also, You can see coverage of test in `coverage` folder of root project